department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/participant-notes/P13-researchstudy-notes-202008050800_MP.md

 **What would you expect to find if you click on that?**

-I wd expect to find some information for a health professional or someone else I'm trying to help.
-I work with disabled Veterans, I'd hope to find some information with stuff that
+I would expect to find information for a health professional or someone else I'm trying to help.
+I work with disabled Veterans not at the VA but a different job, I'd hope to find some information with stuff that could help them.

+*Moderator sends agent orange link*

-*How does this line up w/what you expect?*
+**How does this line up w/what you expect?**

-> He is on the page that lists everything you could have been exposed to…
+*On the page that lists everything you could have been exposed to…*

-> “What about the current thing everybody’s signing up now, the burn pit registry?”
+What about the current thing everybody’s signing up now, the burn pit registry?

+**I'm not sure if that's on a different page in the site, or if it needs to be added here.**

+To me, I would think it would need to be here.
+It's a big thing that everyone is trying to get everybody to sign up for.
+We were all exposed to burn pits.

+My dad, Agent Orange, that would work for him *points to heading*

+*continues to read through items on page*

+**Other than the missing burn pit info, how does this line up with your expectation coming from the previous page?**

+Uh, it's got a lot of stuff.
+You know, you could add more.

+**Okay, well go ahead and see if you can find the info about compensation for Veteran exposed to agent orange**

 > I wd think it wd need to be here — “we were all exposed to burn pits.”